eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

   - using **context** to hold application's global state.
 Pass context along.
 Golang philosophy
     - How to not make context a pass through var? - pass it during object construction
     - If a new variable needs to be added, it can be added to the context
     - Contexts are not necessarily thread safe.
-The best possible way is to make variables/objects in context to be thread safe.
+The best possible way is to make variables/objects in context to be immutable